 - Any education or certification the employer’s looking for

 Once you’ve identified these three things, you’ll better understand what types of experiences and skills you should prioritize on your resume.
 For example, suppose you’re applying for a software engineering position at a gaming company.
-In that case, you might want to prioritize the gaming project you worked on in class instead of the writing skills you picked up working for the school newspaper.
+The company might say they’re looking for someone with programming skills.
+In that case, you might want to prioritize adding the gaming project you worked on in class to your resume instead of the writing skills you picked up working for the school newspaper.

 The job description is a preliminary set of guidelines for how you should approach your resume.
 However, this doesn’t mean you need to have every single experience, skill, and education requirement they’re looking for.
 You can still apply for — and land — the job even if you only have most (not all) of the requirements.